ilarijn/recipebase/documentation/Installation.md

 For a local installation of the application, you must have Python 3 installed.

-Make sure you can run python and pip from the command line, download the contents of this repository and enter the following commands in the application's root directory.
+Make sure you can run `python3` and `pip` from the command line, download the contents of this repository and enter the following commands in the application's root directory.

 Install virtual environment: